shiddiki/learning-materials/README.md

 # learning-materials
-tutorials, books i have read or will read at future.
+tutorials, books i have read or intend to read.